ivogeorg/msl-clang-003/README.md

    **Behavior & management:**
    1. The pool manager holds pointers to all the required metadata for the memory allocations for a single pool
    2. The functions which make allocations in a given pool have to pass the pool as their first argument.
+   3. The `gap_ix_capacity` is the capacity of the gap index and used to test if the index has to be expanded.
+If the index is expanded, `gap_ix_capacity` is updated as well.

 4. (Linked-list) node heap _(library static)_